WilsonLee2000/WilsonLee2000.github.io/_pages/entrepreneurship.md

 <img src="/images/astar3.jpeg" height="840px" width="840px" class="center">

 ## Tech and Startup Frontier: Attending APAC Summit 2023 as a Student Intern with RescaleLab
-On the 21st of July, as a platform manager with RescaleLab, I had the opportunity to participate in the bi-annual APAC Summit 2023 organized by Plug and Play APAC at the National Gallery Singapore, alongside my founder, Gustavo Liu.
+On the 21st of July, as a platform manager with RescaleLab, I had the opportunity to participate in the bi-annual APAC Summit 2023 organized by Plug and Play APAC at the National Gallery Singapore, alongside my founder, Mr Gustavo Liu.
 The summit featured a lineup of fabulous startup pitches, showcasing the immense talent and innovation present in our industry.
 Witnessing the passion and dedication of these entrepreneurs was truly inspiring.
 I am grateful to have had the opportunity to network and connect with industry professionals from various sectors during the summit!

 <img src="/images/pnp1.jpeg" height="350px" width="350px" class="center"> <img src="/images/pnp3.jpeg" height="350px" width="350px" class="center">